 Electrocution injuries vary and could lead to seizures, internal organ damages, cardiac arrest, permanent hearing loss, severe burns, and permanent nerve damage.

 Nursing home abuse is a growing concern across the country.

 When nursing homes neglect or abuse their residents, victims can sustain serious injuries.
 Bedsores, broken bones, and severe infections are just three nursing home neglect and abuse incidents that can lead to severe or catastrophic injuries.

 Examples of Catastrophic Injuries

 Most catastrophic injury cases involve permanent life-changing injuries.
 Victims may be unable to return to their previous careers, require home modifications, or even be moved into a long-term care facility.
 That act of negligence can destroy someone’s life forever.
-Here’s a look at some of the most common catastrophic injuries we represent Florida clients for at Grossman Attorneys at Law.
+Here’s a look at some of the most common catastrophic injuries we can assist you with at our catastrophic injury law firm.